 - Course syllabi from all college level courses taken

-- Starting August 1st, 2015, SJU will accept ZeeMee profiles as part of the application.
-ZeeMee is a free platform that allows students to create a unique profile using images, videos, and documents.
+- We accept ZeeMee profiles as an optional section of the application.
+ZeeMee is a free platform which allows students to create a unique profile using images, videos, and documents.
 You can create your profile today at ZeeMee.com.

 - Social security number is required on the application for admission if applying for federal financial aid with a Free Application for Federal Student Aid form (FAFSA)